Szedof/Szedof/README.md

 ### Hi there 👋

-💻 Im just like coding in python
+💻 Im just like to code in python